raspberrypilearning/build-a-buggy/en/step_4.md

 robby.forward(0.4)
 robby.right(0.4)
 ```
-The `0.4` makes the motors go a little slower, so that it is easy to see which way they turn.
+The `0.4` makes the motors go a little slower, so it is easy to see which way they turn.
 --- /task ---

 --- task ---
 The motor that changed direction is the right-hand motor.
 If that was the one you labeled **'right'**, then there's nothing to change yet.
-If it was the one you labeled **'left'**, you need to alter your `Robot` object in your file, to switch around the `left` and `right` pins.
+If it was the one you labeled **'left'**, you need to alter your `Robot` object in your file to switch around the `left` and `right` pin numbers:

 ```python
 robby = Robot(left = (9, 10), right = (7, 8))
 ```
 --- /task ---

-Now that you have the 'left' and 'right' sorted, you need to make sure you have **forward** and **backward** setup correctly.
+Now that you have the 'left' and 'right' sorted, you need to make sure you have **forward** and **backward** set up correctly.

 --- task ---
-Again, drive both motors forward.
+Again drive both motors forward.

 ```python
 robby.forward(0.4)